IBM/vision-tools/misc/migrationAides/designNotes.md

  2. The migration must preserve all resource IDs so that all resource associations are maintained.
  3. The migration must allow for the consolidation of multiple standalone servers into a single OCP instance.

+### Version 2 Requirements

+The primary requirement for version 2 is that migrations must be able to be performed at a level less than an entire server.
+All of the previous requirements mentioned above still apply.
+The level of granularity for "server subset" migrations are:
+ 1. User Level
+ 2. Project Group Level

+#### User Level Migrations

+A user migration means that all resources (or artifacts) associated with a specific user must be migrated.
+This means all project groups, datasets, trained models, DL tasks (training tasks), custom models, and custom DNN scripts.
+Any deployed models will not be migrated.

+#### Project Group Migrations

+A project group migration means that all resources (or artifacts) associated with a specific project group must be migrated.
+This means all project groups, datasets, trained models, and DL tasks (training tasks).
+Any deployed models will not be migrated.

 ## High Level Design

 MVI holds its resources in two different places -- the local file system and an internal database.